Clinics & Services

 Cancer Research UK - HPV Virus

 These clinics are run daily by our practice clinicians for advice and treatment for the following conditions:

 - Skin infection/ Rash

 - Emergency Contraception

 - Eye Infection/ Cold sores

-Appointments can be made at reception in the usual way.
-The nurse will be able to prescribe treatment if this is appropriate.
+Appointments can be made over the phone by calling 0118 9874551.
+The clinician will be able to prescribe treatment if this is appropriate.

 Phlebotomy (blood tests)